LambdaHack/LambdaHack/README.md

 The current code was tested with GHC 7.6.3, but should also work with other GHC versions (see file .travis.yml.7.4.2 for GHC 7.4.2 commands).

-If you are using the curses or vty frontends, numerical keypad may not work correctly depending on the versions of curses, terminfo and terminal emulators.
-Selecting heroes via number keys or SHIFT-keypad keys is disabled with curses, because CTRL-keypad for running does not work there, so the numbers produced by the keypad have to be used.
-With vty on xterm, CTRL-direction keys seem to work OK, but on rxvt they do not.
+If you are using the terminal frontends, numerical keypad may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
+The curses frontend is not fully supported due to the limitations of the curses library.
+With the vty frontend run in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not.
 Vi keys (ykuhlbjn) should work everywhere regardless.
 Gtk works fine, too.